-In this work I am aspiring to engage with the consequences of the climate crisis we are now facing due to the ‘now inevitable’ major sea-level rise caused by the melting of the Greenland ice cap.
-I have a strong connection with Newcastle and am concerned and identify with the consequences of this climate crisis occurring most recently in (what has been) my own back yard.
+In this work I am engaging with the consequences of the climate crisis we are facing due to the ‘now inevitable’ major sea-level rise caused by the melting of the Greenland ice cap.
+I have a long connection with Newcastle and as a climate advocate I identify with the consequences of this crisis occurring most recently in (what has been) my own back yard.

 Damian Carrington, the Environment editor for the Australian edition of the Guardian has written that, “Major sea-level rise from the melting of the Greenland ice cap is now inevitable, scientists have found, even if the fossil fuel burning that is driving the climate crisis were to end overnight.
 The research shows the global heating to date will cause an absolute minimum sea-level rise of 27cm (10.6in) from Greenland alone as 110tn tonnes of ice melt.
 With continued carbon emissions, the melting of other ice caps and thermal expansion of the ocean, a multi-metre sea-level rise appears likely”.